10 Budget Saving Wedding Tips

 If you are a little sew savvy, make some simple styled dresses yourself.
 I’ve had a few brides do this and they were great.
 Or get a relative or friend to help out.

-There are heaps of cheaper online dress shops that are great.
-However there are some dodgy ones too, so do your research, check reviews and make sure the pictures on their profile are their pictures, not the designers pro photoshoot of the dresses they are copying.
+There are heaps of cheaper online dress shops that are great as well.
+However there are some dodgy ones too, so do your research, check reviews and make sure the pictures on their profile are their pictures, not the designers photos, or professional photos of the dresses they are copying.

 Go shopping in the stock take end/beginning of year sales.
 I got a stunning dress for just $250!!

 Borrow Grans/mums/friends jewellery.
-There is your ‘borrowed’ covered.
+There is your ‘borrowed’ tradition covered.

 Tip #7; Cake